Rct567/FrequencyMan/README.md

 ## Basic usage

 1. Open the "FrequencyMan" menu option in the __"Tools" menu__ of the main Anki window.
-2. This will open the "FrequencyMan Main Window" where you can define your __sorting targets__.
+2. This will open FrequencyMan's main window where you can define your __sorting targets__.
-3. Define the targets using a JSON list of objects.
+3. Define the targets using a __JSON list of objects__.
 Each object represents a target to sort (a target can be a deck or a defined selection of cards).
 4. Click the __"Reorder Cards" button__ to apply the sorting.

 ## Configuration examples